 General planting and care

-Flannel flowers Actinotus helianthi are shallow rooted plants with relatively brittle stems that require excellent drainage as well as protection from strong winds to avoid branch breakage.
-They have a relatively high fertiliser requirement and respond well to tip pruning following the flowering period.
+Actinotus helianthi ‘Starbright’ commonly known as Flannel flowers are shallow rooted plants that require good drainage.
+They have relatively brittle stems and so require protection from strong winds to avoid branch breakage.
+They are gross feeders and have relatively high fertiliser requirements to help maintain vigour and respond well to tip pruning after the flowering period.

-Older leaves on lower areas of stems will naturally die off and stay attached to the plant during the cooler months of the year.
+Older leaves on lower areas of the stems will naturally yellow then die off while they stay attached to the plant.
+They can be removed for aesthetic reasons during the cooler months of the year.

 Planting bed and media

-Species of Actinotus are particularly sensitive to root disturbance and this should be avoided during the transplantation process.
-Recommended plant spacing is 0.5 to 1.0 m.
+All species of Actinotus are particularly sensitive to root disturbance and so this should be avoided during the transplantation process.
+When planting we recommended a spacing from 0.5 to 1.0 m.

-For best results it is suggested that the fertiliser program consist of 3-4 month slow release fertiliser with micronutrients e.g. Osmocote plus.
-Supplemental applications of a complete liquid fertiliser at 2-3 weekly intervals will assist with plant health.
+Surprisingly, flannel flowers respond well to regular applications of fertiliser.
+For best results it is suggested that at the time of planting an application of a low phosphorous controlled release fertiliser with micronutrients is used.
+Supplemental applications of a complete liquid fertiliser at monthly intervals during the growing season will assist with plant health and vigour.

-Tip pruning after flowering is advised to create a bushier plant with increased flowering sites for the following season.
+Light pruning after flowering is recommended to help create a bushier plant with increased flowering sites for the following season.
+Please ensure that you do not prune to far back into the ‘woody’ stems as they do not reshoot.
+This can be followed by tip pruning in late summer if necessary.
 Persistent dead leaves can be hand removed to assist in fungal control.

 Pests and diseases

-When planted in garden beds Fusarium can become a major problem, with plant death resulting.
-Plants with good root systems are less susceptible to Fusarium.
+When planted in garden beds Fusarium can become a major problem in poorly drained soils.
+Plants in well structured soils that can develop good root systems are less susceptible to Fusarium.
 Avoid planting out root-bound plants and minimise root disturbance.

 Flannel flowers are quite susceptible to Botrytis during moist weather and should be monitored and treated with appropriate fungicide if necessary.
 Fungal problems can be minimised by avoiding foliage wetting during irrigation and by periodically removing dead leaves from lower areas of the stems to improve air circulation.

-Flannel flowers can also be affected by leaf chewing caterpillars.
+Flannel flowers may also be affected by leaf chewing caterpillars.
 Monitoring plants for evidence of insect frass should be carried out to avoid major pest infestation.
-Scale insects and mealy bug can also become a problem in crowded situations.
+Aphids, scale insects and mealy bug can also become a problem in crowded situations.

-The Federation Flannel Flower is available for purchase in most good nurseries.
+The Actinotus helianthi 'Starbright' Flannel Flowers are available for purchase in most good nurseries.